SaraZaitlin/Road-Racing-game/README.md

 About the program:
-A desktop app of the Road Running game,  developed in C++ by using the principles of OOP.
+A desktop app of the Road Racing game,  developed in C++ by using the principles of OOP.
 GUI development using the SFML library.
 The game has several levels with difficulties that increased.
+Wanna go for a drive and enjoy a traffic game?
+Navigate your vehicle on the road to manage to collect the gifts in the allotted time and avoid colliding with obstacles.
+This game is 3D graphic so you feel like you are driving for real.

 At the beginning of the game, there is a menu where you can choose a car type and background music.
 ![image](https://user-images.githubusercontent.com/88738433/182311310-f1eeaf63-6e1d-4e63-bdba-8011211184bb.png)